-Different types of annuity are shown in a helpful table on the Pensionwise website.
+Different types of annuity are shown in a helpful table on Pensionwise.

 Pension flexibility and annuities

 Annuities still exist alongside pension flexibility.
 This means that they are an option for you when deciding what to do with your pension savings.
 For example, you could buy an annuity with part of your pension and take another part of it under the flexible pensions rules.
 As above, you should try to obtain financial advice if you can.
-Once you have bought an annuity, there is no more flexibility with that part of your pension savings.
+Once you have bought an annuity, if it is for life there is no more flexibility with that part of your pension savings.